-(d) Calculation of the normal tax payable after taking into account rebates
+(e) Calculation of the normal tax payable after taking into account rebates

 R R

-Normal tax payable before rebates 19 094,76
+Normal tax payable before rebates 24 705

-Less: Primary rebate (12 080,00)
+Less: Primary rebate (12 726)

-7 014,76
+11 979

-Less: Section 6A rebate (R484 x 12) (5 808,00)
+Less: Section 6A tax credit (6 168,00)

+Section 6B tax credit (7 769,56)

+Limited to 11 979,00 (11 979)

-Final tax payable before section 6quat(1) rebate 1 206,76
+Final tax payable before section 6quat(1) rebate Nil

-Less: Section 6quat(1) rebate 10 681,92
+Less: Section 6quat(1) rebate 13 365

-Limited to: 1 206,76 (1 206,76)
+Limited to Nil

 Amount payable (refundable) Nil

-The balance of excess foreign taxes of R9 475,16 (R10 681,92 less R1 206,76) is forfeited and may not be carried forward to the 2015 year of assessment to be used in determining the foreign tax rebate for that year of assessment.
+The balance of excess foreign taxes of R13 365 (R13 365 see (c) above - Nil) is forfeited and may not be carried forward to the 2016 year of assessment to be used in determining the foreign tax rebate for that year of assessment.

-Example 6 - Natural person receiving both South African-sourced and foreign-sourced consulting fees and foreign dividends
+Example 6 - Natural person receiving both South African-source and foreign-source consulting fees and foreign dividends

 X (the taxpayer), aged 33, is married to Z. Both are residents.
-Z belongs to the taxpayer's medical aid.
+Z belongs to X's medical aid.

-During the 2014 year of assessment the taxpayer derives income from both local and foreign sources.
+During the 2015 year of assessment X derives income from both local and foreign sources.
 None of the income derived from a foreign source is attributable to a permanent establishment located outside South Africa.

-The taxpayer is a business management consultant who provides consulting services to a company resident in Country A of which 60% is rendered in South Africa while the remaining 40% is rendered in Country A. Under the tax laws of Country A withholding tax is levied at a flat rate of 15% in respect of the gross receipts.
-Country A regards all the income derived in terms of the service contract as being derived from a source in Country A because the payment of the consulting fees are funded from Country A. South Africa regards the source of the income as the place where the services are rendered, that is 60% is sourced in South Africa and the remaining 40% is sourced in Country A.
+X is a business management consultant who provides consulting services to a company resident in Country A of which 60% is rendered in South Africa while the remaining 40% is rendered in Country A. Under the tax laws of Country A withholding tax is levied at a flat rate of 15% in respect of the gross receipts.
+Country A regards all the income derived under the service contract as being derived from a source in Country A because the payment of the consulting fees are funded from Country A. South Africa regards the source of the income as the place where the services are rendered, that is 60% is sourced in South Africa and the remaining 40% is sourced in Country A.

-South Africa does not have a tax treaty with Country A. X elects that the foreign taxes attributable to South African-sourced service fees be deducted from normal tax under section 6quin.
+South Africa does not have a tax treaty with Country A. X elects that the foreign taxes attributable to South African-source service fees be deducted from normal tax under section 6quin.

-The following information is relevant:
+· The following information is relevant: R